ChloeCro/case-law-thesis/README.md

-# Optimizing Dutch Legal Text Segmentation and Summarization:
+# Master Thesis
-### A Low-Resource Approach to Enhancing Relevance Extraction in Complex Case Law
+### Optimizing Dutch Legal Text Segmentation and Summarization: _A Low-Resource Approach to Enhancing Relevance Extraction in Complex Case Law_